The United States Constitution and Declaration of Independence

 See also: ConText.
 “The Notes of Debates in ConText addresses a real need in our constitutional scholarship.
 There is currently no systematic, accessible commentary on the Notes that explains the details and context of each decision made at the [constitutional] convention, while also describing the subsequent (and ongoing) debates over constitutional meaning that have stemmed from those decisions.
-With this site, we are providing the most up-to-date analysis of the Framers’ debates by some of the country’s leading academic voices.” – From the Center for the Constitution at James Madison’s Montpelier in partnership with the Brookings Institution.
+With this site, we are providing the most up-to-date analysis of the Framers’ debates by some of the country’s leading academic voices.” – From the Center for the Constitution at James Madison’s Montpelier.

 James Madison, Father of the Constitution (1751-1836)